 Without a plan, your family, key employees, and the health of your business may be put in jeopardy.
 Family disputes may arise as to who the rightful owners of your business assets are, and disgruntled employees might depart due to the chaos apparent in rapid business changes.

-You have a right to ensure your business’s future and putting the plans in place while you still can is the best way to do so.
+You have a right to ensure your business’s future, and putting the plans in place while you still can is the best way to do so.

-What are Succession Options for Business Owners?
+What are Succession Options for Business Owners in North Carolina?

 Leaving Your Business to a Co-Owner